Stomach and oesophageal cancers

 Tips to manage dumping syndrome

-• Have small meals throughout the day.
-Chew your food well.
+• Have smaller meals throughout the day.

-• Eat slowly so your body can sense when it is full.
+• Chew your food well and eat slowly so your body can sense when it is full.

 • Surgery may affect how you tolerate certain foods.
 Keep a record of foods that cause problems and talk to a dietitian for suggestions on what to eat to reduce the symptoms.